n7space/aerugo/README.md

 aerugo requires nightly, make sure you have it installed: \
 `rustup toolchain install nightly`

+For the Cortex-M7 platform you first need to install that target via `rustup`: \
+`rustup target add thumbv7em-none-eabihf`

-Tu build the system for the Cortex-M7 target run: \
+Then to build the system run: \
 `cargo build -p aerugo --features=use-aerugo-cortex-m --target=thumbv7em-none-eabihf`

 x86 target is also supported for development purposes: \